pupil-labs/pl-neon-matlab/README.md

-# Pupil Labs Neon-Psychtoolbox integration
+# Pupil Labs Neon-MATLAB/Octave integration

 This integration leverages MATLAB and Octave's Python interfaces to directly run functions from the [Pupil Labs Real-Time API](https://github.com/pupil-labs/realtime-python-api) and [Real-time Screen Gaze](https://github.com/pupil-labs/real-time-screen-gaze) Python packages.
 This means you will need to have an installation of Python on your computer.
 For users who are new to Python, please see [the installation and usage instructions below](#installation).

-# Necessary: Psychtoolbox
+# Necessary: Psychtoolbox & Python

 This package requires the installation of Psychtoolbox for accurate timestamping of events.
 Please see [the standard Psychtoolbox installation instructions]( http://psychtoolbox.org/download.html) and first make sure that Psychtoolbox is properly installed and functioning.
 You can do this, after the Psychtoolbox setup has finished, by restarting MATLAB and then entering ```AssertOpenGL``` and ```KbCheck``` at the MATLAB command line.
 If you do not receive any error messages, then Psychtoolbox is properly installed and functioning.

+Now, you can proceed to the steps below for installing Python.

-# Anaconda and miniconda Python
+## Anaconda and miniconda Python

 The Anaconda/miniconda Python suite is popular and user-friendly, but it might be difficult to get it working well with MATLAB and Octave.
 We have not tested this, so if you use Anaconda, you will need to consult [the MATLAB-Python documentation](https://www.mathworks.com/help/matlab/python-language.html) while following our installation instructions below.